cbuchert/christianbuchert.com/content/md/blog/javascript-performance-class-data-structures-vs-objects.md

 So, what gives?
 Is a class really a performance hole when used as a glorified hashmap?
 Let's find out.
 First, a couple of givens.

 1. Yes, classes and inheritance in ECMA Script don't work like other OO languages, yes, ECMA Script uses prototypal inheritance.
-2. Use cases vary wildly.
+1. Use cases vary wildly.
 Simple benchmarking like what I'm doing here might not be representative of your implementation.
+1. I'm testing one-offs in the developer console in Brave `1.2.42`.
+1. This is not a deep dive into JavaScript execution in all environments.
+If you really wanted to thoroughly benchmark something like this, you'd probably build a testing framework and replicate the test thousands of times in all the major JavaScript environments (a bunch of browsers, Node, maybe Deno if you're feeling frisky) and get your data that way.
+While this would be interesting, it is outside of the scope of what I was trying to do, which is mostly satisfying my curiosity after what felt like a rough interview.

 The good news (at least with the last point) is that this is easy to reproduce and adapt.
 Moving forward.